tzachbon/yoshi/website/docs/yoshi-config.md

 If option is `true` AMD modules of the UMD build will have names.
 Otherwise an anonymous define is used(the same as in [webpack](https://webpack.js.org/configuration/output/#output-umdnameddefine)).
 By default it is `false`.

+### experimentalStorybook

+`Boolean`

+This option enables experimental Storybook feature.
+When this feature is enabled you can create storybook files that should end with `.stories.(ts|tsx|js)`.
+Read Storybook documentation section ["Writing Stories"](https://storybook.js.org/docs/basics/writing-stories/) for more details.